peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 })
 ```

-That's a bit better.
-Now `apiBaseUrl` is no longer repeated.
-Next, I'll show you how to take it a step further and remove the repeated calls to `getDataFromAPI`.
+That's a bit better. `apiBaseUrl` is no longer repeated but you can take it a step further by removing the repeated calls to `getDataFromAPI`.

 ### Reducing function call repetition